secureCodeBox/engine/README.md

 Common attributes use the prefix `PROCESS`, specific attributes use the technology as a prefix, e.g. `NMAP_TARGET_NAME`.

 ### JSON
 We're using snake_case (lower case) for json attributes.
 If an enum type is used as attribute its converted to lower case.
-If it's an value it's always used UPPERCASE.
-This is to hold the attribute api consistent, but make shure Enums are recognized as enums.

 ```json
 {